mechagomizilla/Outscroll-Scrollbar/README.md

-# Fluent2020-Scrollbar
+# Outscroll
-A customizable scrollbar for chromium browsers influenced by the updated web version of Outlook that came out in 2019.
+A customizable scrollbar for chromium browsers.
+It was inspired by the updated web version of Outlook that came out in 2019.